SHTF Survival: How to Prevent Infections

-Those that are preparing for short term and long term disasters more than likely have begun stocking up on certain supplies, such as bleach, water and baking soda.
-As versatile as these prep items are, it’s no wonder that preppers have a good supply of them.
+Those that are preparing for short term and long term disasters more than likely have begun stocking up on certain supplies, such as bleach, water and baking soda mainly due to their versatility.
 But did you know that when these three items are combined together, they create a powerful antiseptic that can save a life?
-This antiseptic, otherwise known as Dakin’s Solution (diluted sodium hydrochlorite solution 0.5%) can be used to kill most bacterias and viruses.Â
+This antiseptic, otherwise known as Dakin’s Solution (diluted sodium hydrochlorite solution 0.5%) can be used to kill most bacterias and viruses.

 Uses For Dakin’s Solution